Next steps for the first national donor image sharing hub

 - Allow donor hospital to send image studies directly to DonorNet

-With continued help from donation and transplant professionals, the UNOS team will build system enhancements into the national plan.
+With continued help from organ donation and transplant professionals, the UNOS team will build system enhancements into the national plan.
 We will provide additional information as plans progress.